Val916/safeguarding/README.md

 - ✅ Images load correctly with proper alt text
 - ✅ External links open in new tabs

 ### Unfixed Bugs
 - Badge display issue in README.md (commented out for now)
 - No major functional bugs identified

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the left bar menu, select the Pages
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the branch Main has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://val916.github.io/safeguarding/